tkzic/max8radio/README.md

 The first platform will be Max8 in Mac OS Catalina

+For progress reports and fun things to try check here: https://reactivemusic.net/?p=19995 - Or look at any recent posts about radio at that site.

 If you are looking for old things, the maxradio repo still exists on github - in a permanent state of decline